rinvex/laravel-repositories/README.md

 For your convenience, the events suffixed with `.entity.created`, `.entity.updated`, or `.entity.deleted` have listeners that take actions accordingly.
 Usually we need to flush cache -if enabled & exists- upon every success action.

 There's one more event `rinvex.repository.uniqueid.entity.cache.flushed` that's fired on cache flush.
-It has no listeners by default, but you may need to listen to it if you've model relashions for further actions.
+It has no listeners by default, but you may need to listen to it if you've model relations for further actions.

 ### Mandatory Repository Conventions